-Another important consideration in communication planning is to assess plans and materials from an equity viewpoint.
-Ensure that outreach and education are made available to all citizens.
+Another important consideration in communication planning is to assess plans and materials to ensure that outreach and education are made available to all citizens.
 Demonstrate how CAV technology deployment and investment will create benefits for all users of the transportation system.